1. 1. Which laws are applicable regarding advertising of medicines and medical devices?

 1.1 Medicines

-The Rules and Procedures for Approving Advertising of Non-prescriptive Pharmaceutical Products (the “Rules”) deal with the advertisement and marketing of (i) non-prescriptive skin-related pharmaceutical products for humans, (ii) herbal products, and (iii) non-prescriptive veterinary products.
+The Guide for the Rules and Procedures for the Marketing Advertising Pharmaceutical and Herbal Products dated 20 October 2022 (the “Guide”) deal with the advertisement and marketing of (i) pharmaceutical products, and (ii) herbal products and (iii) non-prescriptive health products.

 1.2 Medical devices